day8/re-frame/docs/Flows.md

                                            [tabbed-app]])
 </div>

-!!!
-Note "Click `eval` on the two code blocks above to start this app."

 <div id="tabbed-app"></div>

 Try switching tabs.
 Notice how `:area` only exists when you're in the `room-calculator` tab.
 What's happening here?